Daisuke Ono shows a renewed confidence as an artist in the compelling concept mini-album “STARGAZER“.

 Daisuke Ono keeps on improving as a solo artist.
 His vocals are much smoother than before and he’s starting to show some range beyond his trademark baritone range.

 At the same time, OnoD keeps on cranking up his levels of awesome as a funk-disco artist.
-“UNIVERSAL GRAVITY” is one of his best songs to date, a bona fide hit with a 70s touch that make it infectious.
+“UNIVERSAL GRAVITY” is one of his best songs to date, a bona fide hit with a 70s touch that makes it infectious.

 The song pushes the boundaries of OnoD’s funk sound by cranking up the bass to an unreal level in which it is insanely punchy and fat, having a life of its own within the song.
 If you’re a sucker for good basslines, this song is that and more.